 Start Composting Today

-However you choose to compost your waste products the important thing is to just get started.
-The benefits to planet, your homestead and specifically your soil will be worth the efforts.
+However you choose to compost your waste products, the important thing is just to get started.
+The benefits to the planet, your homestead, and specifically your soil improvement will be worth the effort.

 - Compost, Topsoil, Potting Soil: Which Should I Buy For My Raised Beds? - November 30, 2023

 - Faith, Family, and Farming with Guests Brad and Starla Walker - November 29, 2023

 - How To Find Places To Hunt To Fill The Homestead Freezer - November 23, 2023